 This assessment measures 6 core values or motivators.

-Motivators play a key role in employee engagement; arguably the most important.
-In the end, how engaged are you going to be if you find that your job doesn’t allow you to experience what you value most?
-The idea of using the Motivators profile is to help leaders understand what conditions each of the six motivators respond to best, and how to adapt their leadership style in order to create the right kind of environment for their team members.
+A person’s core motivators or values play a key role in employee engagement.
+In the end, how engaged are you going to be if your job doesn’t allow you to experience what you value most?
+The idea of using the Driving Forces profile is to help leaders understand what conditions each of the six motivators respond to best, and how to adapt their leadership style in order to create the right kind of environment for their team members.

 This assessment measures 5 core dimensions of EI.